Tom Emmer: Tenure

-In October 2020, after it was determined that Emmer had interacted with individuals who tested positive for coronavirus in Washington D.C., such as Donald Trump.
-Emmer flew on a Delta flight in violation of the airline's rules, potentially exposing the other passengers to the virus.
+In October 2020, after it was determined that Emmer had interacted with individuals who tested positive for coronavirus in Washington D.C., such as Donald Trump, Emmer flew on a Delta flight in violation of the airline's rules, potentially exposing the other passengers to the virus.

-On May 19, 2021, Emmer and the other seven Republican House leaders voted against establishing a national commission to investigate the January 6, 2021 attack on the United States Capitol Complex.
-Thirty-five House Republicans and all 217 Democrats present voted to establish such a commission.
+On May 19, 2021, Emmer and the other seven Republican House leaders voted against establishing a national commission to investigate the January 6, 2021, attack on the United States Capitol Complex.
+Thirty-five House Republicans and all 217 Democrats present voted to establish such a commission.How Republicans voted on a commission to investigate the Jan.
+6 Capitol riot, Washington Post, May 19, 2021.
+Retrieved May 20, 2021.

-In August 2021, Emmer released a statement about the resignation of Minnesota Republican Party chair Jennifer Carnahan after her ties with donor, strategist, and alleged sex trafficker Anton Lazzaro became a national news story.
+In August 2021, Emmer released a statement about the resignation of Minnesota Republican Party chair Jennifer Carnahan after her ties with donor, strategist, and convicted sex trafficker Anton Lazzaro became a national news story.
 Emmer had previously received a $15,600 donation from Lazzaro, which Emmer said he would donate to charity.

 On November 15, 2022, after Republicans gained the House majority, Emmer was elected Majority Whip.
-He won what was reportedly the conference's closest race, beating Drew Ferguson on the first ballot and Jim Banks on the second by a 115-106 vote.
+He won what was reportedly the conference's closest race, beating Drew Ferguson on the first ballot and Jim Banks on the second by a 115–106 vote.

+October 2023 Speaker election

+On October 20, 2023, it was reported that Emmer was considering a bid for Speaker of the House and making calls to gather support.
+He has been endorsed by former speaker Kevin McCarthy, who said, "He is the right person for the job.
+He can unite the conference.
+He understands the dynamics of the conference.
+He also understands what it takes to win and keep a majority."
+On October 24, the Republican conference nominated Emmer for the speaker candidateship, but he dropped out the same day following opposition from hardliners and former president Donald Trump.
+He was replaced by Mike Johnson, who later won the speakership.